mcamick/uds-velociraptor/README.md

 # Velociraptor UDS Package
+**⚠️ IMPORTANT**: Currently breaks with SSO enabled due to compatibility issues between keycloak and Velociraptor's authentication mechanism

-This package provides Velociraptor - a digital forensics and incident response platform - configured for deployment in the Project Blue Mission Environment (PBME) using UDS (Unicorn Delivery Service).
+This package provides Velociraptor - a digital forensics and incident response platform - configured for deployment using UDS (Unicorn Delivery Service).

 Velociraptor is an advanced endpoint monitoring, digital forensics and cyber response platform that enables organizations to collect, analyze and monitor endpoint activities using Velociraptor Query Language (VQL) queries.